tinymce/tinymce-docs/ui-components/autocompleter.md

 ## Overview

 An autocompleter displays suggestions while the user is typing.
-Suggestions are shown when the trigger character is typed in (e.g. ':').
-Pressing `esc` should close the autocompleter.
+Suggestions are shown when the trigger character is typed in (such as '`:`').
+Pressing the Escape key should close the autocompleter.

 ## How to create custom autocompleters